rodumani/CS374/dp6/dp6.md

 > - I want to distinguish the files I got and the ones I sent.
 > - Files: group by receiver not sender (sender is always same, maybe)

-Most students would like to classify files sent and files recieved.
-Now, we just sort it and people could check weather it is sent or recieved though then sender's email.
+Most students would like to classify files sent and files received.
+Now, we just sort it and people could check whether it is sent or received through the sender's email.
 We're going to add this new feature, distinguishing files sent or received, before the user test.

 > - Files: Date is not human-friendly format2. (done)

 We agreed, so we reflect it.

 ### Removing Tags (done)
-> - In sent page, tags delete is impossible**
+> - In sent page, tags delete is impossible
 > - tag is not removable.
 I mean the tag categories, not tag on each mail.

 This must be implemented.
 Now you can remove the tag by clicking 'remove tag' button, which changes the state of the list of tag.
 You cannot undo the action right now.

 ### Handling empty tag (done)
-> - There shouldn’t be ‘new tag’ drop down ui when there is no more tag to add.
+> - There shouldn’t be 'new tag' drop down ui when there is no more tag to add.
 > - always the empty option appears
-> - Should not allow “empty tag”
+> - Should not allow "empty tag"

 Actually it was a bug.
-Now, a user cannot add an empty tag and also, the system doesn't show any tagging options to files if there is no tag to add.
+Now, a user cannot add an empty tag and also, the system don't show any tagging options to files if there is no tag to add.

 ### Problems with hiding a file (done)
 > - Hide = remove?
 I could not see the hidden files again after refreshing
 > - Can I redo hide?
-> - I can’t undo when i click the hide button. x
+> - I can’t undo when I click the hide button.
 > - What does that ‘hide’ mean?
 It seems like in ‘unclassified’ page, ‘hide’ means to hide it.
 However in ‘All’ page, ‘hide’ means delete?
 Oh..
 I was just curios so clicked it, but my files are no longer shown in the other folder either..
 I think that ‘hide’ is quite a dangerous operation.
 So maybe pop-up for caution will be helpful.

-Actually, `hide` button does not delete the file.
-It just make it not showing on the list.
-But this makes a user feel that the file is removed, so we add 'hide' field to list up separately, and undoing 'hide' status for a file to be re-shown on the file lise.
+Actually, `hide` button do not delete the file.
+It just make it to disappear on the list.
+But this makes a user feel that the file is removed, so we add 'hide' field to list up separately, and undoing 'hide' status for a file to be re-shown on the file list.

 ### Several technical problem (done)
 > - If I click ‘send’ button 3 times, it’s actually sent 3 times..